eesmer/DebianDC/Documentation/decisions/0003-report-viewer-decision.md

 - This limitation is not caused by missing dependencies, but by packaging and build-time decisions
 - The YAD package also does not provide HTML rendering support

+As a result, the previously used approach of “displaying HTML reports inside Zenity” is no longer sustainable on the new platform.